FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Barner, Baerner, Berner and others.

-Another 105 words (8 lines of text) are included under the topic Early Borner Notables in all our PDF Extended History products.
+Another 31 words (2 lines of text) are included under the topic Early Borner Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: